ibi/wf-extension-tutorial/README.md

 **Implementation notes of com.ibi.d3_bar_chart_312.js** Here's a list of the key implementation areas

-* Line 2 - variable tooltip to store tooltip object created by WebFOCUS® API
+* Line 2 - variable tooltip to store tooltip object created by WebFOCUS<sup>®</sup> API
 * Line 3 - variable tooltipID to store the element ID; can be used to select the tooltip DOM element if needed
 * Line 61 - 70 - handle on mouseover event for each bar; com_ibi_d3_bar_chart.show_tooltip is called to generate tooltip content associated with this bar and to show it
 * Line 117 - 128 - showTooltip function - see code comments for parameters it accepts and what it does; this should be called when a user interacts with an element that is data bound such as the bar in this example
-* Line 129 - 155 - initTooltip function - initialize the WebFOCUS® tooltip object
+* Line 129 - 155 - initTooltip function - initialize the WebFOCUS<sup>®</sup> tooltip object
 * Line 183 - call initTooltip to initialize the tooltip

 *NOTE: The user experience of tooltips can vary; the example provided in com.ibi.d3_bar_chart_312.js implements the tooltip to show up on mouseover but hides it when the user clicks off of it.
 Normally, the tooltip disappears when the user mouses out.
-However, the tooltip could contain WebFOCUS® drill-downs (covered in the next section), so the menu has to stay open even if the user mouses out of the bar.
-In short, implement that you feel is appropriate from a user experience perspective, as the point of this example was to show how WebFOCUS® generates the tooltip markup.*
+However, the tooltip could contain WebFOCUS<sup>®</sup> drill-downs (covered in the next section), so the menu has to stay open even if the user mouses out of the bar.
+In short, implement that you feel is appropriate from a user experience perspective, as the point of this example was to show how WebFOCUS<sup>®</sup> generates the tooltip markup.*

 **Deploying com.ibi.d3_bar_chart_311**